-Students may request a faculty-level review of their academic standing if their academic performance was affected by significantly extenuating circumstances beyond their control.
-Such requests must be submitted in writing to the dean of the faculty in which the student is enrolled within 10 working days of the notification of the student's academic standing.
-A complete statement of all the grounds on which the request for review is based, including supporting documentation, must be specified in the request.
-If the outcome of the faculty level review is favourable to the student, the student's academic standing will be adjusted appropriately and the student may be required to undertake a specified program of study.
-It is expected that the student will be informed of the decision in writing within 10 working days of the filing of the request for review.
+Students may request a faculty-level review of their academic standing if their academic performance was affected by significant extenuating circumstances beyond their control.
+Such requests must be submitted in writing to the appropriate faculty within 10 working days of the notification of the student's academic standing.
+The request must include the grounds upon which the review is requested and any relevant supporting documentation.
+If the outcome of the faculty-level review is favourable to the student, the student's academic standing will be adjusted appropriately and the student may be required to satisfy certain academic conditions.
+It is expected that the student will normally receive the faculty's decision in writing within 10 working days of filing the request for review.